 Fierce on the Court

-Bates women’s basketball guard Alexandra Long ’25 of Newtown, Pa., fights for a rebound as the Bobcats defeated Babson in Alumni Gym.
+Bates women’s basketball guard Alexandra Long ’25 of Newtown, Pa., does what she does so well, blocking a shot as the Bobcats defeat Babson in Alumni Gym.

 Winter Awakens